MARTIMM/gnome-gtk3/docs/content-docs/reference/Cairo/Surface.md

 mark-dirty
 ----------

 Tells cairo that drawing has been done to surface using means other than cairo, and that cairo should reread any cached areas.
-Note that you must call `cairo_surface_flush()` before doing such drawing.
+Note that you must call `flush()` before doing such drawing.

     method mark-dirty ( )